-We must also mention that history credits Col. G. Carmichael Smyth with igniting the Indian Mutiny of 1857, which brought down The British East India Co., by hanging one man and imprisoning 90 of the regiment for not obeying his orders!
-Col. Smyth claims that his knowledge of the titillating details of Jindan's history came directly from his good friend, the colorful Scottish-American mercenary Col. Alexander Gardner.
-Thankfully these vulgar details are not repeated anywhere in 1898's "Soldier and Traveller, The Memoirs of Alexander Gardner: an eyewitness account to the Fall of the Sikh Empire."
-Published a decade after his death, it was rejected by London in the 1850s as 'too preposterous,' which I elaborate on later...
+We must also mention that history credits Col. G. Carmichael Smyth with igniting the Indian Mutiny of 1857 that brought down The British East India Co., by hanging one man and imprisoning 90 of the regiment, for not obeying his orders!
+Col. Smyth claims that his knowledge of the titillating details of Jindan's history came directly from his friend, the colorful Scottish-American mercenary Col. Alexander Gardner.
+Thankfully these vulgar details are not repeated anywhere in "Soldier and Traveller, The Memoirs of Alexander Gardner: an eyewitness account to the Fall of the Sikh Empire" ...that was rejected from publication as 'too preposterous' at its first submission, and that I elaborate on later ...

-Carmichael Smyth also admits that: 'Gov. Gen. Hardinge in order to justify British aggression to Lahore's Kingdom, 'wrongly blamed Jindan for sending the Sikhs across the river to their destruction.'
+Carmichael Smyth also admits that: 'Gov.Gen.Hardinge in order to justify British aggression to Lahore's Kingdom, 'wrongly blamed Jindan for sending the Sikhs across the river to their destruction.'
 He also bluntly states what others of his breed echo, that 'Rani Jindan was not even a wife of Ranjit Singh'!
-While disparaging Jindan as 'The Messalina of Punjab,' the most profligate woman, who couldn't possibly have birthed the legitimate Sovereign of Ranjit Singh, but fortunately; it still exists in the official court chronicles-Umdat-Ut-Tawarikh:
+While disparaging Jindan as 'The Messalina of Punjab', the most profligate woman, who couldn't possibly have birthed the legitimate Sovereign of Ranjit Singh, but fortunately; it still exists in the official court chronicles- Umdat-Ut-Tawarikh:

 'On the 23rd of Bhadon Sambat 1895 (6th Sep.
 1838 A.D.), the glorious Sahibzada was born of Mai Jindan (Jind Kaur) at Lahore.
 The sincere near-attendants felt greatly pleased.
-The said Mai (Jind Kaur) sent the news through Munshi Gobind Ram Sahai, to the Sarkar.
+The said Mai (Jind Kaur) sent the news through Munshi Gobind Ram Sahai to the Sarkar.
 The aforesaid person presented himself to the Sarkar and conveyed the blessed news.

-On hearing the tidings, the Sarkar expressed unlimited pleasure.
-On receipt of the news, the Raja Khan Bahador (Dhian Singh Dogra), according to the customs of the hilly regions, put fresh things (fruits or vegetables) over the head of the Munshi.
-A few days later, gold ornaments such as Hassi and bangles, etc., were given to the Munshi, and he was sent toward Lahore with large sums of money.'
+On hearing the tidings the Sarkar expressed unlimited pleasure.
+On receipt of the news the Raja Khan Bahador (Dhian Singh Dogra), according to the customs of the hilly regions, put fresh things (fruits or vegetables) over the head of the Munshi.
+A few days later, gold ornaments such as Hassi and bangles, etc. were given to the Munshi and he was sent toward Lahore with large sums of money.'

-FINALLY, if Jindan was actually in collusion with the British, if she was determined on the army's annihilation, why would she call on the heroic Sham Singh to save the day when the Sikhs were defeated at Ferozeshah?
-He was the senior chief of the powerful Attariwala family, who was her closest ally, and Duleep was betrothed to his goddaughter.
+FINALLY, if Jindan was actually in collusion with The British, if she was determined on the army's annihilation, why would she call on the heroic Sham Singh to save the day when the Sikhs were defeated at Ferozeshah?
+He was the senior chief of the powerful Attariwala family who was her closest ally, and Duleep was betrothed to his god-daughter.
 If she was pro-British, why did she refuse to have Duleep put the 'Tilak' on traitor Tej Singh?
 Why did she not retire to her palace with a gracious pension of 1.5 lakhs and the jewels of the Kingdom?
-The British had good reason to bring her to their side, if it was possible...
+The British had good reason to bring her to their side, if it was possible.....
 Lord Dalhousie wrote:

-"She has the only manly understanding of the Punjab, and her restoration would furnish the only thing wanting to render the present movement formidable" (it certainly doesn't sound like Jindan was a British collaborator!!) ...
-Many courtiers lived out their lives retaining their property, receiving large pensions for remaining loyal to British interests. ... but till her last breath, Jindan never did!
+'She has the only manly understanding of the Punjab, and her restoration would furnish the only thing wanting, to render the present movement formidable"

+...Wouldn't accepting a British bribe be better than living under constant terror?
+Many Courtiers lived out their lives retaining their property, receiving large pensions for remaining loyal to British interests.... but till her last breath, Jindan never did!